Fabianoshz/kubernetes-helm-example/README.md

 This is an example to show how to use multiple Terraform providers using Terragrunt while also keeping a clean and concise folder structure without losing the flexibility of terraform and terragrunt.

+## Objectives

+- Create two Jenkins release based on the chart from https://charts.jenkins.io
+    - The first one using an auto generated kustomize that will add extra resources on the original template.
+    - The second one using a custom kustomize file that will also add extra resources on the original template.
+- Validate that the resources are valid and sucessfully deployed

 ## Requirements

 - Minikube